Published: January 2026

 - Remove detected threats

 I found 23 pieces of malware.
-Random browser extensions, fake PC cleaners, adware.
+Shit like random browser extensions, fake PC cleaners and adware.

 Removed them.
 PC instantly felt snappier.